nehasavant/PDSB-Project/README.md

 I plan to use a suite of tools in Python and R. I am open to using other tools I find as I move forward with this project, but will start with the following methodology:

 1. Use [ipyrad] to filter the RAD reads.
 I may also start with structure files outputed from Stacks.
-2. Run the cluster analysis using STRUCTURE (Pritchard et al. 2000) on several different K values.
+2. Run the cluster analysis using [STRUCTURE] (Pritchard et al. 2000) on several different K values.
 Then determine a useful K value for the rest of the analysis.
-3. Use [CLUMMP] in R to estimate admixture coefficients (Jakobsson & Rosenberg 2007)
+3. Use [CLUMPP] in R to estimate admixture coefficients (Leroy et al. 2013; Jakobsson & Rosenberg 2007)
 4. Interpolate admixture coefficients using TESS package in R (Chen et al. 2007)
 5. Visualize the data on a map.

 I am still reading through and working through ways to spatially interpolate the data across a map.
-Current methods do not use spatially/georeferenced data.
+Current methods do not use georeferenced data.

 ## Literature Cited